-Dr. Lee is a Professional Engineer in Software Engineering, registered in British Columbia, Canada.
-He is an adjunct assistant professor at the department of Electrical and Computer Engineering, University of Victoria, Canada.
-He is a senior member of the Association of Computing Machinery and professional member of IEEE/Computer Society.
+He is a Professional Engineer in Software Engineering, registered in British Columbia, Canada.
+He was an adjunct assistant professor at the department of Electrical and Computer Engineering, University of Victoria, Canada for over 8 years.

-Dr. Lee has published books, papers and technical reports in Information Security, Cryptography, Software Engineering, Mobile Communications and Mathematics.
-He also led and participated in the development of various policies and standards in the government of British Columbia.
+As available on this site, Dr. Lee has written books, book chapters, papers and technical reports in information security, cryptography, software engineering, mobile communications and mathematics.
+He also led and participated in the development of various security policies and standards in the public and private sector organizations.

-His current research interests include information security, advanced research program management, risk management, and volatility.
+His current research interests include mobile security, device security, risk management, complex systems and volatility.